 Spring Clean Your Budget

-Spring cleaning means more than just sparkling windows and spotless carpets.
-Spring also provides an opportunity to revisit the budget you set at the beginning of the year and “clean out” anything that isn’t working.
-So, swap that bottle of Windex for a spreadsheet and get to work.
+Spring cleaning means more than just wiping down windows and steam cleaning carpets.
+It’s also the perfect time to revisit the budget you set at the beginning of the year and “clean out” anything that isn’t working to set yourself up for success in achieving your goals.
+So, swap that bottle of Windex for a spreadsheet and get to work!

-You may have experienced life changes since setting your financial goals and choosing your budgeting method three months ago.
-You may have gotten engaged and are planning a wedding, or you could have begun renovating new homes.
+You may have experienced life changes since setting your financial goals and choosing your budgeting method in January.
+You may have gotten engaged and are now planning a wedding, or you could be renovating a new home.

-Look over your budget to decide if your goals from early 2023 still match your current ambitions and circumstances.
-You may have more wiggle room for extra takeout coffee each month.
-Or maybe you haven’t seen the progress you hoped for in your savings and need to cut back on those extras.
-Remember, adjusting keeps you on track for success.
+Look over your budget to decide if your goals still match your current ambitions and circumstances.
+You may have a little more wiggle room for those “extras” like a cup of coffee from a local shop.
+On the other hand, maybe you haven’t seen the progress you hoped for in your savings and need to cut back.
+Remember, reviewing your budget frequently keeps you on track for success.

 Step 2: Consider Other Budgeting Methods

 Finding the best budgeting method may take trial and error.
-You may have used the cash envelope budgeting system to reduce impulse spending.
-Now you’d like to try the 50-30-20 rule to prioritize savings.
+You may have used the cash envelope budgeting system to reduce impulse spending, but now you’d like to try the 50-30-20 rule.
 Go for it!
-Regrouping ensures your budget method focuses on what’s most important to you.
+Evaluating your budget allows you to focus on what is most important to you now.

 Step 3: Make a List of Your Debts

-Getting up-to-date debt numbers reminds you of which payments you need to prioritize.
-Also, look at your loan and credit card interest rates, which may have risen since you last looked at them.
-Examining all this data will help you decide how to tackle your debt most effectively and what to pay down first.
+Review your current outstanding debt amounts.
+Take the time to also look at your loan and credit card interest rates as they may have changed since you last looked at them.
+Examining all this data will help you decide how to tackle your debt most effectively and figure out what to focus on paying down first if you have extra funds available.

 Step 4: Look at Your Emergency Fund Contributions

 Have you been adding to your emergency fund every month?
-If you keep forgetting, consider automating your payments.
-You can use digital banking to move money monthly from your checking to your emergency savings account.
-Your fund will grow quickly with little oversight.
+If you haven’t, consider automating your payments.
+Check out these tips for budgeting with digital banking to move money monthly from your checking to your emergency savings account.
+As your balance keeps growing, you will be more prepared in the event of an emergency.

 Step 5: Plan Your Summer Budget

-Vacation time is almost here, and if you start planning now, paying for airline flights, road trips or whatever you want to do this summer will feel more manageable.
-Consider creating a vacation club account to automate your savings and earmark funds for your big trip.
+Vacation season will be here before you know it, and if you start planning now, paying for your trip will feel more manageable.
+Consider opening a Vacation Club account to automate your savings and make saving for that big trip a breeze.

 Category